ErnaH-beep/DND/SoftwareBlog/#5 Data Access.md

 ### Why SQLite?

 SQLite serves as our database provider due to its simplicity and efficiency.
 Unlike traditional database systems, SQLite doesn't require a separate server process, as the entire database is stored in a single file.
 This makes deployment and maintenance significantly easier.
-Its ACID compliance ensures data reliability with excellent crash recovery capabilities, while its performance characteristics make it ideal for small to medium-sized applications like ours.

 ## Database Context